FabienFerrero/RainGauge_BLE/README.md

 # RainGauge
 The device uses LoRaWAN to uplink temperature, humidity and precipitation sensor data through calculation.
-Data will be sent every 6 minutes, if there is rain, the sending time will be 1 minute Support sensors:
+Data will be sent every 10 minutes, if there is rain, the sending time will be 2 minutes Support sensors:
 - [Digital humidity and temperature sensor - SHTC3](https://www.sensirion.com/products/catalog/SHTC3/)